 Nathaniel Hawthorne’s “The Scarlet Letter”

-Hawthorne’s novel has been a staple of high school English classes since the late nineteenth century.
+The Scarlet Letter has been a staple of high school English classes since the late nineteenth century.
 It was the sixth most frequently taught book in the last decades of the twentieth century, and even though in the twenty-first century the traditional literary canon has been largely replaced by more contemporary works by writers of varied ethnicities and genders in high school curricula, The Scarlet Letter is still one of the three most taught novels in American high schools.
 I have to admit, when my son was reading The Scarlet Letter in tenth grade (and complaining about it), I reread the book and thought, “Wow, this book’s style and diction are really not ideal—maybe not even appropriate—for students at this grade level.”
-It would be like trying to teach, say, Henry James The Ambassadors or Virginia Woolf’s To The Lighthouseat that level.
+It would be like trying to teach, say, Henry James The Ambassadors or Virginia Woolf’s To The Lighthouse at that level.
 I think in teaching it then you may be doing a disservice to Hawthorne and to tenth-grade students.
 But then I remember reading the book myself as a high school sophomore, and I don’t recall being frustrated with it at all, or thinking those same things as a fifteen-year-old.
 But then, I did read a lot of “classics” at the time.
+The following abbreviated paragraph from the novel’s twelfth chapter might illustrate the difficulties Hawthorne’s style raises for young readers:

 The point is that Hawthorne’s novel may not be every high school sophomore’s cup of tea, but for those who do want to read it, it can be an illuminating look at early American history, at Puritan New England as a source for much of contemporary evangelical Christianity and for centuries of repressive patriarchy.
 But maybe not so ironically, dating back to just two years after its publication, the novel has been the target of moral crusaders who have wanted to ban the book on the grounds of immorality.
 Even in recent decades the book has been challenged and banned in various school districts, most famously in 1977 when a group of Michigan parents claimed the book was “pornographic and obscene”—presumably because its protagonist has a child as a result of an affair, though of course, anyone who has read the book knows that it never depicts the affair or anything leading up to it.
 Apparently these parents thought it immoral simply because it discusses an affair.
 Some object to the fact that Hester Prynne, the adulteress/protagonist, is treated sympathetically.
 And shockingly but not really surprisingly, a large number of the book’s challengers object to the fact that Hawthorne presents Hester’s vengeful husband in a negative light.
 Apparently they believe that the poor guy has every right to sadistically avenge the stealing of his “property.”